-Making sense of the world in the age of information overload can be pretty daunting.
-If you’re lucky enough to know where to begin, the overabundance of information can easily paralyse your efforts, keep you from making a decision or completing your task.
+Making sense of the world in the age of information overload can be daunting.
+If you’re lucky enough to know where to begin, the overabundance of information can easily paralyse your efforts, and keep you from making a decision or completing your task.
 There’s too much available information to sift through, too many ways to interpret whatever you gather and too many ways to share what you found.
 This is where the Intelligence Cycle comes in.

 The Five Phases of the Intelligence Cycle

 Granted, there’s no consensus on how many phases there are and what exactly they entail.
 For our purposes, we distil them down into the five stages mentioned above: Direction, Collection, Analysis, Dissemination, Feedback & Review.
 Let’s dive in.

 The Intelligence Cycle starts by giving the analytical endeavour a direction and goal.
 This would typically come from what analysts call their customers.
 Customers can be a political decision-maker, police commander or business manager.
 We can apply it to anyone giving out the task at hand, though.
 The direction itself might be the analysis of media reports, an assessment of a national security threat, or a Deception Detection Analysis in a business intelligence context.

 Phase one also includes the planning stage.
 It’s vital as it outlines how the goals are intended to be achieved and what is needed to do so.
 For instance,.analysts would draft a collection plan to establish what data and information they need, where they can get it and how.
 It’s advisable to consider a wide variety of reliable sources.
 The concept of garbage in, garbage out applies as the quality of your input determines the quality of your output.
 So it’s worth putting some thought into it right from the start.